sarusso/Reyns/README.md

                 }
               ]

-If this method is used, DockerOps set up a link with the linked service by providing an environment  variable named MYAPP_SERVICE_IP in the service linking the MYAPP service.
+If this method is used, Reyns set up a link with the linked service by providing an environment  variable named MYAPP_SERVICE_IP in the service linking the MYAPP service.

 The above fields should be self-explanatory.
 The 'null' value in the instance means "Find any running instance of the service 'myapp_service'" and link against it.
 If more than one instances are found, the link against the first one and issue a warning.
 You can of course set a name in the instance filed, as 'master', 'one', or 'myinstance1'.

 You can also set up quick and simple links by using the following syntax (with wildcards support):

-    "links": ["dockerops-dns-master:dns"],
+    "links": ["reyns-dns-master:dns"],

 which correspond to the following syntax:

     "links": [
                {
                  "name": "dns",
-                 "service": "dockerops-dns",
+                 "service": "reyns-dns",
                  "instance": "master"
                }
              ]

-The suggested way to link services is, anyway, to use DockerOps' Dynamic DNS (see section "DockerOps Dynamic DNS").
+The suggested way to link services is, anyway, to use Reyns' Dynamic DNS (see section "Reyns Dynamic DNS").
 See the relevant sections for more informations about how to use the service.
 The pro of this approach is that you you can shut down and up any service independently and avoid to end up with a broken linking.

-## DockerOps' Dynamic DNS
+## Reyns' Dynamic DNS

-DockerOps provides a dynamic DNS service.
+Reyns provides a dynamic DNS service.
 If enabled, Other services running in the same project updates their records so that you can interconnect services just by using the hostname.
 This method is much more powerful that base Docker linking, as it allows to move a service on another host seamlessly.